+XI.
 Admission through the Admissions Review Board

 Where the admissions criteria are not met, the Admissions Review Board may consider applicants.
-Students wishing to be considered for admission by the Admissions Review Board are encouraged to submit the following supplemental materials:
+Students identified for consideration by the Admissions Review Board are encouraged to submit the following supplemental materials:

-- a.
-A statement (approximately 250 words) expressing the applicant's goals and stating how attending HBU will help the applicant achieve those goals; and - b.
+- 1. A statement (approximately 250 words) expressing the applicant's goals and stating how attending HBU will help the applicant achieve those goals; and - 2.
 Two (2) letters of recommendation, including at least one from a teacher, counselor, or other academic official.
 These letters may not come from family members.